-While general liability insurance covers many risks inherent to the building design industry, it does not provide complete protection.
-Architects, drafters, interior designers, engineers, and other building design professionals should also consider:
+While general liability insurance covers many risks of running a business, it does not provide complete protection.
+Building design professionals should also consider:

 Professional liability insurance: This policy is critical for building design professionals who provide expert advice.
-It can cover legal fees of lawsuits related to work performance.
+It can cover legal costs of lawsuits related to work performance.

 Workers’ compensation: This policy is required in most states for businesses with employees.
 It can cover medical expenses if an employee is injured on the job.

 Cyber liability insurance: This policy helps architects, engineers, and other building designers recover financially from data breaches and cyberattacks.